richard-fairthorne/hb-helpers/readme.md

 # Commands

+## hb-deploy

+Build dockerfile and deploy to registry.
+Allows you specify a default tag on the hasbang line.

 ## hb-docker

 Run docker from a dockerfile, using a hashbang.
 Usage is roughly the same as docker, but you can omit the context argument, and the file option.